finos/datahelix/docs/UserGuide.md

 datahelix.sh --max-rows=100 --replace --profile-file=profile.json --output-path=output.csv
 ```

-These presume that the scripts (datahelix.zip\bin) are in the path, or you're currently working in the bin directory.
+These presume that the scripts (datahelix.zip\datahelix\bin) are in the path, or you're currently working in the bin directory.

 ### Command Line Arguments
 <div id="Command-Line-Arguments-for-Generate-Mode"></div>